-a) Gifts of pecuniary value received in connection with interparliamentary or international activities or participation in events to state the viewpoints of the German Bundestag or of its parliamentary groups shall not be deemed to be donations within the meaning of this regulation; however, they shall be declared pursuant to paragraph (2). b) Gifts of pecuniary value which a Member of the Bundestag receives either as guest or host in connection with his mandate shall be notified and handed to the President; the Member may apply to keep the gift if he pays the Federal Cash Office a sum equivalent to its value.
-Notification is not required if the material value of the gift does not exceed a sum laid down in the implementing provisions issued by the President (Rule 1, paragraph (3)).
+- a) Gifts of pecuniary value received in connection with interparliamentary or international activities or participation in events to state the viewpoints of the German Bundestag or of its parliamentary groups shall not be deemed to be donations within the meaning of this regulation; however, they shall be declared pursuant to paragraph (2). - b) Gifts of pecuniary value which a Member of the Bundestag receives as a guest in connection with his mandate shall be notified and handed to the President; the Member may apply to keep the gift if he pays the Federal Cash Office a sum equivalent to its value.
+Notification is not required if the material value of the gift does not exceed a sum laid down in the implementing provisions issued by the President (Rule 1, paragraph (4)).

-(6) The President shall, in consultation with the Presidium, take a decision in agreement with the Presidium on the use of declared gifts which Members have received as guests or hosts as well as of donations unlawfully accepted.
+(6) The President shall, in consultation with the Presidium, take a decision on the use of declared gifts which Members have received as guests as well as of donations unlawfully accepted.